-1. INCORPORATION AND PRINCIPAL ACTIVITY
+1. INCORPORATION AND PRINCIPAL ACTIVITIES

 Al Baraka Islamic Bank B.S.C. (c) (the "Bank") is a closed shareholding company incorporated in the Kingdom of Bahrain on 21 February 1984.
 The Bank operates under a Retail Bank's licence number RB/025 issued by the Central Bank of Bahrain (CBB).
-The Bank has eight commercial branches in the Kingdom of Bahrain.
-The Bank is 91% owned by Al Baraka Banking Group ("Ultimate Parent").
+The Bank has seven commercial branches in the Kingdom of Bahrain.
+The Bank is 92% (2018: 91%) owned by Al Baraka Banking Group ("Ultimate Parent").

-The principal activities of the Bank and its subsidiary (the "Group") are taking demand, saving and investment accounts, providing Murabaha finance, Ijara financing and other Shari'a compliant forms of financing as well as managing investors' money on the basis of Mudaraba or agency for a fee, providing commercial banking services and other investment activities.
+The principal activities of the Bank and its subsidiary (the "Group") are taking demand, saving and investment accounts, providing Murabaha financing, Ijara financing and other Shari'a compliant forms of financing as well as managing investors' money on the basis of Mudaraba or agency for a fee, providing commercial banking services and other investment activities.
 The Bank's registered office is at Bahrain Bay, P.O.
 Box 1882, Manama, Kingdom of Bahrain.

-The consolidated financial statements were approved by the Board of Directors on 21 February 2019.
+The consolidated financial statements were approved by the Board of Directors on 24 February 2020.